Best Fishing Kayaks Reviewed and Tested

 I can also get in really close to rocks and reefs that a boat can’t risk.
 With waves churning over some rocks that the big fish really love, I can get within a few feet and place some casts right into the boil.
 I have seen many captains eye me with envy as I deck a big one while they can only watch!

 While some kayaks can get very expensive, with costs running into the thousands, the typical costs associated with kayak fishing are much lower than buying a boat.
+Cheap fishing kayaks are available on the market.

 For a fee hundred dollars you can get yourself a very nice fishing package that will get you on the water and catching fish.
 That simply isn’t possible if you want a boat.